-To ensure that risk is considered when decisions are made, all reports presented to Members must include a risk assessment of the actions or implications within the report.
-This assessment also covers legal and financial and value for money considerations.
-Decisions that are due to be made by elected members identify risks and categorise them as high and low probability and high and low impact on the Authority and plans are put in place to reduce the probability of those risks occurring and to reduce the service impact if they do occur.
+To ensure that risk is considered when decisions are made, all reports presented to Members must include a risk assessment of the actions or implications within the report also covering legal, financial and value for money considerations.
+Where decisions are due to be made by elected members risks are identified and categorised as high and low probability and high and low impact on the Council and plans are put in place to reduce the probability of those risks occurring and the service impact if they do occur.
 Risk assessments are also put in place as part of the Council's Project Management process.

 Risk management is part of the regular training delivered to officers and members.
 Risk Management responsibility falls within the remit of the Council's Audit and Standards Committee indicating its importance within the context of good governance.
-The Strategic Risk Register is also to be reported to Cabinet to ensure those agreeing and implementing policy decisions, do so in knowledge of the context of the risks being faced by the Council.
+The Strategic Risk Register is also reported to the Cabinet to ensure those agreeing and implementing policy decisions do so in knowledge of the context of the risks being faced by the Council.